Clarity logoClarity logoClarity

 Ethereum is a decentralized, programmable blockchain platform that allows developers to build and deploy smart contracts and decentralized applications (dApps).
 Its native cryptocurrency, ETH, is used to pay transaction fees (gas) and serves as the fuel for the entire network.
 Unlike Bitcoin, which is primarily a digital store of value, Ethereum is a general-purpose computing platform that powers DeFi lending, NFTs, stablecoins, and thousands of other applications.

-This is the most important distinction to understand upfront: Ethereum is not trying to be digital money.
+This is the main distinction to understand upfront: Ethereum is not trying to be digital money.
 It's trying to be a programmable computer that the whole world can use.

 Bitcoin does one thing well: it lets you store and transfer value without intermediaries.
 Ethereum takes that concept much further.
 It's a decentralized computing platform where anyone can deploy programs (called "smart contracts") that run exactly as written, without any company or server controlling them.